wp-plugins/mystickymenu/readme.txt

 === myStickymenu ===
 Contributors: damiroquai
 Donate link: http://wordpress.transformnews.com
-Tags: sticky menu, twentythirteen, twenty-thirteen, plugin, menu, jquery Requires at least: 3.8
+Tags: sticky menu, twentythirteen, twenty-thirteen, plugin, menu, jquery, sticky header, header, sticky, sticky navigation Requires at least: 3.5.1
 Tested up to: 3.9.1
-Stable tag: 1.6
+Stable tag: 1.7
 License: GPLv2 or later

 This lightweight plugin will made your menu or header sticky on top of page, after desired number of pixels when scrolled.

 == Description ==
-Plugin is designed for Twentythirteen template but should work on any theme, it's using default Twenty Thirteen ".navbar" css class and that should be modified for other themes if different.
+Plugin is designed for Twenty Thirteen template but should work on any theme, it's using default Twenty Thirteen ".navbar" css class and that should be modified for other themes if different.

 It's small, simple and does exactly one thing: stick the menu on the top of your page ;) This increases usability and pageviews of your WordPress-Site